rudolfschmidt/acc/README.md

 ## FAQ
 ### Why should you track your money?
-Whatever you do not respect your life, you will lose it.
-If you do not respect your money, you will not have any, simple as that.
-Money needs care and attention.
-Another reason is to have control over your life.
-Which cost exist, why they exist, and is the amount correct.
-You cannot believe how many times institutions charged me wrong and I only found out because of a careful track of my numbers.
+* Whatever you respect in your life, stays; whatever you do not respect, goes.
+If you do not respect your money, you will have a hard time to keep it.
+It will run away in direction you do not know.
+Money needs care and attention like everything valuable else.
+The best way to care is by knowing your finances.

-Another important reason is to become able to make decisions based on financial data instead of feelings.
+* Another reason is to have control over your life.
+Which cost exist, why they exist, and the most important question, is the amount correct.
+You cannot believe how many times I got invoices with different numbers that I had to complain for.
+If the time difference are some days, you can do it manually, but try to remember which number you got if the difference are months or even one year.
+Some institutions hope that you forget them and they can trick you by sending invoices with different amounts to look like that they just sent you a copy.

-A simple real-life scenario is to decide if you can afford to eat outside or you should cook at home because it seems simple.
-Track your groceries and see how much you "eat" on a daily base on average, then you may find out that going out to eat is not that expensive that you might think.
+* Another important reasons, maybe the most important, is to be able to take decisions based on financial data rather than on temporary feelings.
+A simple real-life scenario could be the question if you spent your money to go out and eat food at a restaurant or save some bucks by eating at home.
+Track your grocery costs and calculate the daily average and you get suprised how much you "eat at home".
+Eating outside will not look expensive anymore I bet.

 ## ToDo
 * Add support for expressions